anushree-a/twitclone/ReadMe.md

 Keep a watch on both these screens to find out if there was any error in input or for other happenings.

 Open up a terminal (T1) and run the following command:

 `python manage.py runserver`
 This should get the Django server up and running on T1.
 Keep this server running on T1 throughout.

 Open up another terminal (T2) and run the following commands:

 `python manage.py makemigrations`

 `python manage.py migrate`

+Please read through the instructions for each functionality before running the curl commands to avoid missing out on any important instructions.

 ## Explanation of each functionality: